Bond Prices Fall on WSJ Report on Draghi

 Continue Reading Below

-Mr. Draghi is scheduled to address the Federal Reserve's Jackson Hole conference in August in a speech that is expected to give a further sign of the ECB's growing confidence in the eurozone economy and its reduced dependence on monetary stimulus, the WSJ reported, citing a person familiar with the matter.
+The key driver for Thursday's selling was a report from The Wall Street Journal that European Central Bank President Mario Draghi is scheduled to address the Federal Reserve's Jackson Hole conference in August.
+Mr. Draghi is expected to give further signs of the ECB's growing confidence in the eurozone economy and its reduced need for monetary stimulus, the WSJ reported, citing a person familiar with the matter.

-Hawkish comments from the ECB chief on June 27 kick-started the recent global government bond market selloff.

-The bond market stabilized earlier this week.
-It rallied on Wednesday after Federal Reserve Chairwoman Janet Yellen's semiannual testimony to Congress bolstered market expectation that the Fed would be very slow in tightening monetary policy.
-This factor earlier Thursday had pushed down the yield on the benchmark 10-year Treasury note to 2.305%, according to Tradeweb.
+The latest bond market gyration underscores bond investors are sensitive to global central bank monetary policy outlook.
+A large bond-buying program from the ECB, along with that by the Bank of Japan, has played a big role driving global bond yields to historically low levels over the past few years.
+The risk for bond investors is that the value of their bonds would fall as major central banks pivot toward less monetary stimulus.

-But the WSJ report sparked a bout of selling in the bond market, pushing up bond yields.
-The 10-year Treasury yield was recently at 2.334%, compared with 2.325% Wednesday.
+The yield on the benchmark 10-year U.S. Treasury note settled at 2.348%, compared with 2.325% Wednesday.
 Yields rise as bond prices fall.

 Continue Reading Below